 The American South is a place of hospitality, literary lore, and culture.
 Comprised of the nation’s southernmost states, this region is home to pristine coastlines, towering mountains, rolling plains, and thick forests.
 It’s the birthplace of country and blues music, American democracy, and a diverse patchwork of culture.
+Explore the best that the southern states have to offer with this guide!

 - Capital: Montgomery